-What Startup Is Not?
+What a Startup Is Not

 To understand what is the definition of a startup it is better to use reverse logic.
 Here are some aspects of any non-startup businesses.

-Stage of Product
+Stage of the Product

 Startup companies usually start from scratch.
 They have only an idea of the product or their product is at the earliest step of developing.
 If the company deals with an existing product, it is not a startup.